isaacbernat/presentations/optimise/README.md

 # From > 1 Billion years to < 1 second

+- "longer_version": a version similar to what I presented at Ivbar's lunch and learn.
+It took about 50 minutes going at a good pace.
+- "pycon_se_2019_version": the version that will be presented at PyCon Sweden 2019 the 1st of October.
+The least significant optimisation techniques are scrapped.
+It's more focused on Python3 (the comparison with PyPy and specially C++ is reduced).
+Plots are removed/rearranged to be less in number along with some other slides.

 ## Content
 ### Intro
 Adding resources to speed up processes isn't always feasible.
 This talk presents a simple problem and how to achieve >10^15x speedups on a regular laptop.
 Be warned, as overall time is reduced, minuscule overheads become gigantic.
 Nevertheless, most techniques can still be effective in more general contexts.